What Does The Position Involve?

 - Unfortunately public transport is not an effective method for getting to CWP, so volunteers need to have a reliable way of getting to and from the park

-- We provide a uniform top (short-sleeve or long-sleeve) and a CWP hat.
+- We provide a uniform top and hat.
 Volunteers are required to provide their own full-length pants and closed-in shoes

-- Volunteers are expected to be reliable and make a serious commitment - behaviour, attitude and attendance is expected to portray one's commitment and professionalism
+- Volunteers are expected to be reliable and make a serious commitment - conduct, attitude and attendance is expected to portray one's commitment and professionalism

 Thank you for you consideration of the Volunteer position.
 If you wish to proceed, please complete the online application form.